 Bureau and Budget Advisory Committee for the Portland Bureau of Transportation (PBOT).

-The Vision Zero Task Force oversees implementation of the Vision Zero Action Plan.
-The Task Force reviews actions and progress, advises on implementation, tracks equity impacts, and oversees performance measure reporting.
+The Vision Zero Task Force was dissolved on January 25, 2021.
+The Vision Zero Task Force oversaw implementation of the Vision Zero Action Plan, reviewed actions and progress, advised on implementation, tracked equity impacts, and oversaw performance measure reporting.